 IBPS (Institute of Banking Personnel Selection) conducts a common recruitment process (CRP) every year to the recruitment of clerical cadre in multiple banks all over the country.
 All public sector banks use CRP as a base to fill the vacancies for this post.

-IBPS is conducting Clerk exam for the 10th year now and hence named IBPS Clerk CRP X. The IBPS Clerk CRP exam is conducted on two levels- preliminary exam and mains.
+IBPS is conducting Clerk exam for the 11th year now and hence named IBPS Clerk CRP XI.
+The IBPS Clerk CRP exam is conducted on two levels- preliminary exam and mains.
 Students qualifying in both these exams are thus selected for the post.
 Here, we are discussing about the exam notification, application process, salary, syllabus, exam pattern, vacancy, eligibility criteria, selection process and other details of the exam.

-IBPS Clerk 2020 exam dates has been released by IBPS on 1st September 2020 along with the IBPS Clerk 2020-21 Notification.
-As per the notification, IBPS Clerk 2020 Prelims exam is scheduled to be held on 5th, 12th & 13th December 2020 and mains exam will be conducted on 28th February 2021.
-You must note down important dates related to IBPS Clerk 2020 Exam and make sure that you complete the process correctly on time.
+IBPS Clerk 2021 exam dates has been released by IBPS along with the IBPS Exam Calendar 2021 on February 3, 2021.
+As per the calendar, IBPS Clerk 2021 Prelims exam is scheduled to be held on August 28, 29 and September 4, 5, 2021 and mains exam will be conducted on October 31, 2021.
+You must note down important dates related to IBPS Clerk 2021 Exam and make sure that you complete the process correctly on time.
 The schedule of the exam is provided below: